-<1> Section 2.8.1: The update client periodically reports to its update server with a randomly chosen frequency of between once every minute and once every fifteen minutes.
+<1> Section 2.8.1: The update client periodically reports to its update server with a randomly chosen frequency of between one time every minute and one time every fifteen minutes.

 5 Change Tracking No table of changes is available.
 The document is either new or has had no changes since its last release.